IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 Monitor the Notifications structure after cleanup, reboot, controlled user logons, and during the initial production period.

-Where recurrence is observed, compare the exact target-family count before and after controlled RDS logins with printer redirection enabled and disabled.
-On the reproducible host used during development, printer redirection was the confirmed trigger for per-login target-family growth.
+Where recurrence is observed, compare exact target-family names/counts before and after controlled RDS logins with printer redirection enabled and disabled.
+On the reproducible host, printer redirection is the confirmed trigger for repeated allocations.
+On the comparison host, the key question is whether an already-seen user/printer/device relationship causes a new allocation or reuses existing state.

 Cleanup removes accumulated state.
 It does not change RDS printer-redirection policy or guarantee that the redirected-printer/device lifecycle that created the states will stop recurring.